hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/scheduled-triggers.rst

    * - from_env
      - true
      - String
-     - Name of the environment variable which has the url
+     - Name of the environment variable which has the URL

 .. _ScheduleConf: